Kaeriv93/Project--1-RPG-TURN-BASED-BATTLE/README.md

 1. I want to be able to display a health/mana bar(not a number) that will adjust according to our heroes health/mana.
 2. I want to be able to animate the attack options and add more than a few skills.
 (I currently am making a sprite sheet and turining the animations into gifs<-- a lot of fun actually!)
 3. I want our characters or boss to turn slightly red and revert back to their normal color after being hit.

+The Journey (Bugs, Fixes, Implementations, Expectations)
+1. We got a lot down on day 1 which I am very proud of!
+Started off by creating a hero class and apply properties and values.
+One little thing that I ran into was that anytime our characters fought or healed it would go past their mininum or maximum values.
+For example if Clouds max hp is 200, but whenever we heal him, that number go behind his max health!
+So in order to fix this I did google and found an answer on stack overflow.
+In their example someone didn't want a number to go beyond 0.
+I then applied this method to my own function and it worked splendidly!
+So I made an if statement like this. if(this.health < this.maxHealth) then this.health = this.maxHealth.
+Definitely a game changer!

+2. Today I noticed that after a battle animation, our characters do not return to their idle position yet.
+I do have some working theories that I want to test out.
+Going to implement the current players turn and whenever it is not current players turn have them revert back to their idle form.
+This is also day 2 and I really want to work on the styling of our battle menu a bit more and giving it a hidden status to where it only shows when it is their turn only.
+We are also testing out Sephiroth( our bosses) animations and going to create a function where he will randomly select one of our heroes to attack.
+I think I can create a target [array] and have him choose between those at random.
+Really excited to get started on Day 2!